At least 1 dead, multiple people missing in Oklahoma after more than a dozen tornadoes hit 3 states, officials say - KESQ

 Texas county declares disaster

-Officials in Lamar County, Texas, declared a disaster after at least 10 people were injured when a tornado tore through the area, according to a news release from the county’s sheriff’s office.
+Lamar County officials declared a disaster after at least 10 people were injured when a tornado tore through the area, according to a news release from the county’s sheriff’s office.
 No deaths have been reported.

 Two of those injured suffered critical injuries, the sheriff’s office said.
 Earlier Friday, a first responder was injured during the storms in the county and underwent surgery, County Constable Steven Hill told CNN.